wenweili/AlJabr-1/README.md

 ```
 to compile the template.

-The fonts and other apppearances can be customized through several config files; please read the source files carefully for further details.
+The fonts and other apppearances are customizable through several config files; please read the source files carefully for further details.
 The Template-AJbook.tex file follows the original configurations of the book.

 # Feedback
 In case of problems of compilation, please kindly report to the author.
 Make sure that all the system requirements above are met, and provide detailed error messages.
 Other suggestions are also welcome.